 Hemodialysis is an essential and routine medical treatment for which safety has become a clinical priority.
-As every step carries the risk of human error and / or hardware failure, the process requires a chain of interventions.
-Dialysis machines are essentially composed of pumps, screens, and alarms that allow safe proportioning of dialysate and blood circulation.
-Therefore, the device combines a variety of sensors for the monitoring of pressure, flow, and liquid level as well as for detecting leaks and air in tubing systems.
+As every step carries the risk of human error and/or hardware failure, the process requires a chain of interventions.
+Dialysis machines combine a variety of sensors for the monitoring of pressure, flow and liquid level as well as for detecting leaks and air in tubing systems.

 During the process of blood transfer from the human body to the dialysis machine and back, as well as during membrane diffusion itself, there are numerous critical parameters to be monitored and controlled.
 For patient safety reasons, blood circulation is continuously observed with regard to the presence of air bubbles as they may result in life-threatening air embolisms.
 Membrane defects in the dialyzer, in turn, can accidentally cause blood loss through the separated dialysate.
 For this reason, the dialysate discharge tube is constantly monitored for blood leaks.

 Non-Invasive SONOCHECK® ABD Air Bubble Sensors Used in Hemodialysis

 SONOCKECK ABD air bubble sensors are widely used in dialysis machines for hemodialysis.
 They are applied for fast and safe air bubble detection in the venous path of the extracorporeal blood circulation.
 By squeezing the tube into the measuring channel of the sensor, simple tube handling is guaranteed.
 This enables dry coupling with no need for any additional closing mechanisms.
 The sophisticated sensor design also ensures easy single-handed operation and a smooth cleaning process.
 The sensor itself is integrated into the front panel of the machine and acts as the last safety component before returning the blood to the patient.